Inverted/TASBot-Toolkit/README.md

 Inject any wished animation into current animation stack.
 Uses a UDP socket to communicate with TASBots eyes.

 ### ⚠️ Attention
-The path to the animation is a path to an animation, that is already stored on TASbot.
+* The path to the animation is a path to an animation, that is already stored locally on TASbot.
+This tool does NOT transfer any animation files to TASBot.
+It just plays an already locally present animations on TASBot.
+* **The feature of the TASBot eye software, that could make use of this, is not yet released!**

 ## Usage
 `python3 aninj.py [-I] <path on TASBot to animation>`